John Oliver on HBO uses RIP to Relieve nearly $15M in Medical Debt for 9,000 Americans.

 John Oliver and Charity Team to Undo Millions in Medical Debt

-“Comedian John Oliver has partnered with nonprofit group RIP Medical Debt to buy up and forgive nearly $15 million owed by patients for hospital treatment.”
+“Comedian John Oliver has partnered with nonprofit group RIP Medical Debt to buy up and relieve nearly $15 million owed by patients for hospital treatment.”

 John Oliver takes a bite out of medical debt, but for 43 million it still hurts